Parking Regulations

 Vehicles parking in cul-de-sacs reduce the turnaround area available for travelling vehicles and is therefore not permitted.

-Parking is not permitted on sidewalks.
-As sidewalks are designed for use of pedestrians, vehicles parked on any portion of a sidewalk may cause pedestrians to enter traffic to get around the parked vehicle.
-When a vehicle is parked in a driveway that has a sidewalk at the end of it, the vehicle must not hang over or encroach the sidewalk.
+Parking is not permitted on sidewalks or multi-use pathways (MUPs).
+As sidewalks and MUPs are designed for use of pedestrians, vehicles parked on any portion of them may cause pedestrians to enter traffic to get around the parked vehicle.
+When a vehicle is parked in a driveway that has a sidewalk and MUP at the end of it, the vehicle must not hang over or encroach the sidewalk or MUP.

 Parking on Streets Maximum Time

-Vehicles that are parked legally and not time limited by any posted signs may stay in the same location without moving for up to 7 days, or 72-hours in select neighbourhoods including Garrison Crossing and Rivers Edge.
+Vehicles (other than recreational vehicles) that are parked legally and not time limited by any posted signs may stay in the same location without moving for up to 7 days, or 72-hours in select neighbourhoods including Garrison Crossing, Rivers Edge, and Webster Landing.

 Bike Lanes